Geography of East Asia

 PROFESSOR BIO INFORMATION

-The course combines lectures on the topics previously mentioned and practical works that will consist of short essays; forum discussions on documentaries and other visual materials; and other types of exercises.
+The course combines lectures on the topics previously mentioned and practice sessions that will consist of short essays; forum discussions on documentaries and other visual materials; and other types of exercises.
 Students must be ready to attend online lecture followed by a Q&A and discussion session.
-They are also required to work autonomously for practical work (2 practical works per week), which is mandatory.
-Individual follow up sessions with students will be programmed in the beginning of the course.
+They are also required to work autonomously for practical work (2-3 practical works per week), which is mandatory.

 Links and references